layershift/enscale-docs/pages/02.getting-started/03.servers-and-technologies/docs.10.md

 ### Databases

+While databases can be installed on the application server too, we also offer the opportunity to add your preferred database as a separate server.
+Doing so, the server can be specifically optimized for database operations and offers you granular control over your environment.
+We have a variety of SQL and NoSQL databases you can choose from.

 ##### SQL
 * MariaDB 5.5.62, 5.5.63, 5.5.64, 10.1.20, 10.1.22, 10.1.24, 10.2.8, 10.2.12, 10.2.15, 10.3.14, 10.3.15, 10.3.16
 * MySQL CE 5.6.42, 5.6.43, 5.6.44, 5.7.24, 5.7.25, 5.7.26, 8.0.14, 8.0.14, 8.0.16